 Selling (solicitation) by Non-Lawyers

 At the presentation, it was discussed how it has become more common for some California law firms to employ non-lawyers to solicit business.
-Under the old rules, it seemed to be clear that this was not allowed (i.e., an attorney cannot pay a non-attorney to bring in legal work).
+Under the old rules, it was often interpreted that this was not allowed (i.e., an attorney cannot pay a non-attorney to bring in legal work).
 In particular, this section from the Business and Professions code defines “A runner or capper is any person, firm, association or corporation acting for consideration in any manner or in any capacity as an agent for an attorney at law or law firm, whether the attorney or any member of the law firm is admitted in California or any other jurisdiction, in the solicitation or procurement of business for the attorney at law or law firm as provided in this article.”

 Seek Expert Advice